shinji62/firehose-to-fluentd/README.md

 # Docker (tested with docker 1.9.X / Kitematic)
-We use DockerInDocker to built the image
+I use DockerInDocker to built the image
-Since is around 7MG
+Builded size is around 7MG

 * For Github Master branch Image
 ```bash